Competition & antitrust law

 The submission of complete prescribed forms, as determined by the Bureau, triggers a statutory 30-day waiting period.
 During this time, the parties may not complete the transaction unless the Bureau completes its review and renders a disposition that permits the parties to close.

 During the initial 30-day period, the Bureau has the right to issue a supplementary information request (SIR).
-SIRs are generally reserved for transactions that appear to raise significant competition law concerns, and are relatively rare, with only about half a dozen issued per year.
+SIRs are generally reserved for transactions that appear to raise significant competition law concerns, and are relatively rare.

 SIRs require the production of substantial additional information, and it is not uncommon for it to take several months for the parties to complete their responses.
 The issuance of a SIR has the effect of extending the waiting period until 30 days after compliance with the SIR, as determined by the Bureau.